medic/cht-android/README.md

 Also do the same for the bundle format: build and verify, despite the AAB are not useful for local development.
 In our example, execute first `make org=new_brand flavor=New_brandWebview bundle`, and then `make keyprint-bundle` to see the signature of one of the `.aab` files generated.

-Because the files generated here are signed with the same key that you are going to use in CI, and the files produced in CI will be uploaded to the Play Store, any file generated locally following the steps above will be compatible with any installation made from the Play Store, means that if a user install the app from the Play Store, and then we want to replace the installation with a alpha version generated in CI or a local version generated in dev environment, it will work without requiring the user to uninstall the app and lost the data.
+Because the files generated here are signed with the same key that you are going to use in CI, and the files produced in CI will be uploaded to the Play Store later, any file generated locally following the steps above will be compatible with any installation made from the Play Store, means that if a user install the app from the Play Store, and then we want to replace the installation with an alpha version generated in CI or a local version generated in dev environment, it will work without requiring the user to uninstall the app and lost the data.

 # Releasing